Wednesday, April 12, 2016

 After breakfast, we set off walking.
 We admired the floral gestures scattered on steps leading up to the private temples.

 We walked down the road admiring the floral street gestures for the Kuningan festival and the penjor that lined the road on both sides.

 We arrived at our destination, the ‘Monkey Forest,’ but all we saw were crab-eating macaques (Macaca fasciculans).
 I caught one perched right at the top of a signpost busily tending to feed itself on some tit-bits.
 Some of the paths were in decking formation, especially were the rocks protruded.
 It was still the flora and fauna that interested me; we were surrounded by the stuff.
 Strange looking branches seemed to hang down in a curtain formation, but for all, we knew these might have been strangler figs, although it still gave the place an ere feel to it as the sun struggled to break through.

 The macaques didn’t take to kindly to me filming them.
 One of these crazy monkeys followed me along the fence.
 As I stopped to take some photographs the monkey jumped onto my rucksack.
 On-lookers watched, to see what my reaction would be, but I stayed calm.
 The next thing I knew the little devil took off with my anti-mosquito spray.

 ‘The monkey will die if it drinks that.’
 Annie stated a little distressed by it all.

-Later on, we decided to venture out to where the Ceking rice terrace was, if only to get some photographs.
-We realised that we’d after book a taxi for such a trip.
+Later on, we decided to venture out to where the Ceking rice terrace was if only to get some photographs.
+We realised that we’d book a taxi for such a trip.

 As planned, later in the morning we caught a taxi and headed out for our next destination – the Ceking Rice Terrace.
-Our taxi drive drove incredibly slow.
+Our taxi driver drove incredibly slow.